Using the SSH Config File

 Compression yes

-• When you type ssh targaryen, the ssh client reads the file and apply the options from the first match, which is Host targaryen.
+• When you type ssh targaryen, the SSH client reads the file and applies the options from the first match, which is Host targaryen.
 Then it checks the next stanzas one by one for a matching pattern.
 The next matching one is Host * !martell (meaning all hosts except martell), and it will apply the connection option from this stanza.
-The last definition Host * also matches, but the ssh client will take only the Compression option because the User option is already defined in the Host targaryen stanza.
+The last definition Host * also matches, but the SSH client will take only the Compression option because the User option is already defined in the Host targaryen stanza.

 The full list of options used when you type ssh targaryen is as follows: